GFDRR/CCDR-tools/Top-down/README.md

 # EQUIVALENT PROCESSING IN QGIS

-The following display the same processing spatial performed by the script by using QGIS (well known, free geospatial tool).
+The following display equivalent spatial analytics steps performed by the script by using QGIS (well known, free geospatial tool).

-### DATA MANAGEMENT
+## DATA MANAGEMENT

 - Load map data: ADM units (3 layers), hazard (one or as many layers as RP scenarios) and exposure (population map, land cover, etc).
   In this example, we use FATHOM river flood data (light blue) and WorldPop2020-constrained-US_adjusted population data (green to purple).